ChalesYu/rtl8822bs-aml/README.md

 * TP-Link Archer T3U Plus
 * TP-Link Archer T4U V3
 * TRENDnet TEW-808UBM
-* Numerous additional products
+* Numerous additional products that are based on the supported chipsets

-### DKMS
+### DKMS:
 This driver can be installed using DKMS.
 DKMS is a system utility which will automatically recompile and install a kernel module when a new kernel is installed.
 To make use of DKMS, install the `dkms` package, which on Debian (based) systems such as Ubuntu and Linux Mint is done like this:
 ```
 $ sudo apt-get install dkms
 ```

-### Installation of the Driver
+### Installation of the Driver:

-- Download the driver by clicking on the green `Code` button.
+Download the driver by clicking on the green `Code` button.

-- Click on `Download ZIP` and save `88x2bu-master.zip` in your `Downloads` folder.
+Click on `Download ZIP` and save `88x2bu-master.zip` in your `Downloads` folder.

-- Upzip `88x2bu-master.zip`.
+Upzip `88x2bu-master.zip`.
 A folder called `88x2bu-master` should be created.

-- Open a terminal and enter the folder called `88x2bu-master`.
+Open a terminal and enter the folder called `88x2bu-master`:

 ```
 $ cd ~/Downloads/88x2bu-master